Lissy93/dashy/README.md

   </a>
 </p>

 Dashy comes with a number of built-in themes, but it's also easy to make you're own.
-All colors, and most other CSS properties are specified using CSS variables, which are [documented here](./docs/theming.md#css-variables).
-This make modifying styles and customizing the look and feel of Dashy very easy.
+You can either use the color editor, or you're own custom CSS.
+All colors, and most other CSS properties are specified using CSS variables, which are [documented here](./docs/theming.md#css-variables), so customizing the look and feel of Dashy very easy.
+Learn more about adding your own theme in the [docs](https://github.com/Lissy93/dashy/blob/master/docs/theming.md#adding-your-own-theme).

-You can select a theme, and customize it's colors directly through the UI.
-But it's also possible tp pass in external stylesheets and styles either in the config file (under `appConfig.externalStyleSheet`), or by mounting it to `/app/src/styles/user-defined-themes.scss` with Docker.

 <p align="center">
   <a href="https://i.ibb.co/cLDXj1R/dashy-theme-configurator.gif">